 - 1. To inculcate the basic knowledge of the French language - 2.
 To hone the basic sentence constructions in day to day expressions for communication in their vocation - 3.
 To form simple sentences that aids in day-to-day communication - 4.
 To prepare the students towards DELF A1 - 5.
 To develop in the student an interest towards learning languages.

-Speaking:Introduction to the French language and culture -Salutations - French alphabet - Introducing people indicativeVocabulary: The numbers from 1 to 20 - Professions- Nationalities
+Speaking:Introduction to the French language and culture -Salutations - French alphabet - Introducing people

 Writing:Understand and fill out a form